sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 - The expected input needs to be an object hence the redundancy with `{ input }` not being directly an AddBookInput.

-We use an async function, because the call to the dataSource to create a book returns a Promise that we await in the case where there are no user error detected via the `validateInput`.
+We use an async function, because the call to the dataSource to create a book returns a Promise that we await in the case where there are no user errors detected via the `validateInput`.
-The validation function is where you place your _business logic_ to run against the input, it will return user error such as `InvalidBookTitle` or `InvalidAuthorName`.
+The validation function is where you place your _business logic_ to run against the input.
+It will return user error such as `InvalidBookTitle` or `InvalidAuthorName`.

 ### Context and DataSource

 With mutation, you usually need a database to save permanently the changes you've made.
-In Apollo, you'd need a dataSource which is an interface to your database.
+In Apollo, you'd need a dataSource, which is an interface to your database.
 Those dataSources are accessible via the context we've seen in the mutation.
 Let's see how the dataSource(s) are passed to the ApolloServer: